 Download and add these buttons to your organization's website to refer potential customers to LifelineSupport.org.

 The federal Lifeline Program is building a centralized system to check customer eligibility called the "National Verifier."
-The National Verifier will make it faster to enroll in the program and will automate the annual recertification process for most customers.
+With the National Verifier, consumers will get approved as eligible for Lifeline by the federal Lifeline Program, rather than their phone/internet company.

 Join USAC, the FCC, and other partner organizations for various training and awareness events throughout the year, including: